Thursday, March 20, 2025

 “We are all shocked and saddened by the devastating and untimely loss of Kimbo Slice, a beloved member of the Bellator family,” Bellator president Scott Coker said.
 “One of the most popular MMA fighters ever, Kimbo was a charismatic, larger-than-life personality that transcended the sport.

-“Outside of the cage he was a friendly, gentle giant and a devoted family man.
-His loss leaves us all with extremely heavy hearts, and our thoughts and prayers are with the entire Ferguson family and all of Kimbo’s friends, fans and teammates.”
+“Outside of the cage, he was a friendly, gentle giant and a devoted family man.
+His loss leaves us all with extremely heavy hearts, and our thoughts and prayers are with the entire Ferguson family and all of Kimbo’s friends, fans, and teammates.”

 That fight was ruled a knockout for Slice, as the two competitors ran out of gas early.
 However, after Slice was found to have tested positive for the banned substance Nandrolone, the fight was officially deemed a no-contest.

 His final official win came at Bellator 138 when he knocked out Ken Shamrock last June.
-Before the fight, like happened with DADA 5000, the two competitors were barking at each other.
+Before the fight, like what happened with DADA 5000, the two competitors were barking at each other.

 Shamrock said that he didn’t like Slice — and even had an early advantage in their fight.
 However, one mistake caused Slice to win the fight.